 The 2020 Point-In-Time Count listed 43 people experiencing homelessness in Haywood County, including 5 households with children and 27 households without children.
 The point-in-time count is conducted annually on a single night in January by volunteers nationwide and attempts to capture data on the country's homeless population by avoiding the inaccuracies of counting an often-mobile demographic over a long period.
 At the local level, the count is organized by Continuum of Care (CoC) networks.
 The 2020 Point-In-Time Count did not include data on unsheltered persons.
-Data from the 2021 Count is not yet available, however, NCORR will coordinate with Haywood County homelessness organizations to ensure that unhoused individuals have access to recovery resources.
+73 Data from the 2021 Count is not yet available, however, NCORR will coordinate with Haywood County homelessness organizations to ensure that unhoused individuals have access to recovery resources.
+To date, partner organizations and agencies have worked to address the immediate needs of unhoused individuals for emergency shelter, including the nonprofit Community Action Agency (CAA) Mountain Projects.
+Mountain Projects has facilitated the distribution of Emergency Housing Vouchers.
+By performing the proposed activities in this Action Plan and providing affordable housing options to those who lost their permanent homes in the disaster, NCORR will assist in providing permanent housing options.
+In the interim, NCORR will continue to build on existing relationships with other statewide organizations and agencies including the North Carolina Department of Health and Human Services and the North Carolina Balance of State Continuum of Care to address rapid rehousing and permanent housing needs, as well as supportive services, for persons experiencing homelessness in the areas affected by the disaster.